 - Patient and/or legal guardian must sign informed consent for HSCT.

-- In the haplo cohort, the donor and/or legal guardian must be able to sign informed consent documents.
+- The haplo donor and/or legal guardian must be able to sign informed consent documents.

-- In the haplo cohort, the potential donor must be willing to donate bone marrow.
+- The potential haplo donor must be willing and able to donate bone marrow.

-- In the haplo cohort, the weight of the haplo donor must be ≥ 20 kg.
+- The weight of the haplo donor must be ≥ 20 kg.

 - .
 Adequate organ function defined as: